solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `checkOnChainCalldata()`: Check if there are any on-chain proposals that match the proposal calldata.
 There is no need to override this function at the proposal specific contract as it is already overridden in the governance specific contract.
-Check [Timelock Proposal](../../../src/proposals/TimelockProposal.sol), [Governor Bravo Proposal](../../../src/proposals/GovernorBravoProposal.sol) and [Governor OZ Proposal](../../../src/proposals/GovernorOZProposal.sol) to get implementation details for each proposal type.
+Check [Timelock Proposal](../../../src/proposals/TimelockProposal.sol), [Governor Bravo Proposal](../../../src/proposals/GovernorBravoProposal.sol) and [OZ Governor Proposal](../../../src/proposals/GovernorOZProposal.sol) to get implementation details for each proposal type.
 This function is not implemented for a multisig proposal as it is not possible to check the state of a gnosis safe transaction on chain.
 This method reverts with "Not implemented" message for multisig proposals.

 -   `print()`: Print proposal description, actions, and calldata.
 No need to override.